Ansari-Muskan01/PowerBI/Introduction.md

 Unnecessary columns<br>
 Inconsistent data<br>

-Before using this data for analysis, it may need to be cleaned and transformed.<b>
+Before using this data for analysis, it may need to be cleaned and transformed.<br>

 # What is ETL?